jaejinchoi/tree_topology_compare/README.md

 * -h, show help()
 * -r [path], path to the reference tree to be scored and printed to screen
 * -n, normalize scores (count / a number of other trees)
-* -R [str], reroot using one or more OTUs, which is necessary, unless all input trees are preroot to an idential OTU.
+* -R [str], reroot using one or more taxons, which is necessary, unless all input trees are rerooted to an idential taxon.
-  Use ',' (comma) as a delimiter to input more than one OTUs ("OTU1,OTU2" -> OTU1, OTU2).
+  Use ',' (comma) as a delimiter to input more than one taxons ("taxon1,taxon2" -> taxon1, taxon2).
-  Given more than one OTUs will be rerooted by their most recent common ancestor node.
+  Given more than one taxons will be rerooted by their most recent common ancestor node.
 * -m [str], dicard 'H1' or 'H2' score names and manually use one given score name
 * -f [str], tree (file) format or schema.
 Dendropy support Newick or Nexus tree schema